Seizure Alert Dogs and Seizure Response Service Dogs

 Act as a brace to help the person get up.

-In addition to their skills to help with seizures, our seizure alert dogs and seizure response dogs are taught all the behaviors required to pass the Public Access Test and meet or exceed the minimum standards of training established by the International Association of Assistance Dogs Partners (IAADP).
+In addition to their skills to help with seizures, our seizure alert dogs are taught all the behaviors required to pass the Public Access Test and meet or exceed the minimum standards of training established by the International Association of Assistance Dogs Partners (IAADP).
 You’ll be able to safely and reliably take your service dog to work, to school, to the mall, restaurant, etc.